joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | ![130 sign](./web/download4.jpeg)  | Speed limit 130km/h | The network does not know about this particular sign as it is a newer 130 km/h sign.
 The network should predict a same type.
 | ![Priority sign](./web/download5.jpeg) | Priority road | Is a sign from a distance and might not have enough data for good prediction |

-I expected the first three images to be classified correctly.
+Before experimenting I expected the first three images to be classified correctly.
 The fourth I expected to be classified as on of the other maximum speed sign, I chose this sign to see its behaviour on images that are close to data in the training set.
 The last, which I purposefully did not crop to the borders of the sign, I did not expect to be classified correctly at all.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set

-The model was able to correctly guess 1 of the 5 traffic signs with model 2, which gives an accuracy of 20% compared to a testing accuracy of ~97%.
+The **model 4** was able to correctly predict 1 of the 5 traffic signs and gave an accuracy of 20% compared to a testing accuracy of ~97%.
 Two of the images in the custom set, the `Speed limit 130km/h` and `Priority road` were expected to be falsely predicted as the first does not exist in the test set and the second is not of good quality for the model.
 However the model did list the correct label in the top 5 softmaxes for 4 of the images.
-Keeping this in mind an accuracy 0f 20% is quite good concidering the quality of the images.
+Keeping the low quality of the images in mind an accuracy 0f 20% is good.

-> Predictions based on the model saved in ./models/traffic-sign-model2.ckpt
+> Predictions based on the model saved in ./models/traffic-sign-model2.ckpt and ran in [Traffic_Sign_Classifier_model_2.ipynb](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_model_2.ipynb)

 | Image             | Prediction   |
 |:--------------------:|:-------------:|